sci-phi/mruby-app-wrapper/README.md

 Developer Tool for Wrapping mruby logic in a binary executable.

+###

+ALPHA : Not suitable for general use.
+You probably want to consider using [mruby-cli](http://mruby-cli.org) instead.

 ## Why mruby?

 By compiling code written for mruby to bytecode, and embedding the tiny mruby interpreter into a C executable, you can effectively use Ruby to solve problems in spaces you might not otherwise be able to address.